BOTANICAL NAME: Dracaena deremensis ‘Janet Craig’

 COMMON NAME: Janet Craig

-DESCRIPTION: Broad tapering glossy, dark green sessile leaves along full length naturally erect stems.
+DESCRIPTION: Broad tapering glossy, dark green sessile leaves along naturally upright stems.
 May grow up to 2m tall.

 LIGHT/POSITION: Medium light is ideal but tolerates low light conditions well if watering is controlled.
 Ideal for corner positions and away from walkways where leaves can be easily damaged by passing traffic.

 WATERING: Uniformly moist in good light and in growing season but allow to dry right down between watering.
 Grow pot should never be allowed to sit in water for longer than a couple of days.

 CLEANING: Keep free of dust and dirt to maximise ‘clean air’ capabilities.
 Use White Oil on the top surface of the leaves occasionally to give shine but remove excess to avoid buildup which will attract dust.
 Extreme care should be taken to avoid oil on the undersides of the leaves.

 FERTILISING: Generally unnecessary.
 Plants are slow growing and are usually used in low light areas.